Karine (31), Henry (64) and

 Present therapies are the fruit of past research.

-To win the war on cancer, we are constantly on the lookout for the most promising innovations
+To beat cancer, we are constantly on the lookout for the most promising innovations

-in order to bring them from bench to bedside.
+in order to bring them successfully from laboratory’s bench to patient’s bed.

 Cancer research can be frustrating